fablabbcn/smartcitizen-docs/docs/start.md

 - Set the options to "115200 baud" and “No line return” (drop-down menu at the bottom-right of the monitor window).

 - Wake up the module and activate the Wi-Fi command mode:
--

 *$$$*

 - Change to “Carriage return” option (drop-down menu at the bottom-right of the monitor window)

 - Add a new SSID to memory by typing:
--

 *set wlan ssid XXX**

 - Add a new phrase to memory (optional, password for WPA1 & WPA2):*
--

 *set wlan phrase XXX**

 - Add a new key to memory  (optional, password for WEP & WEP64):*

 *set wlan key XXX*

 - Add an authentication method into memory (replace XXX by “0” for Open,  “1” for WEP, “2” for WPA1, “4” for WPA2, “8” for WEP64):

 *set wlan auth XXX*

 - Add an antenna type into memory (replace XXX by “0” to use the internal antenna or “1” if you use an external antenna):

 *set wlan ext_antenna XXX*

 - Get the MAC address of the kit

 *get mac*

-- Copy / Save the answer for further use.
+- Copy/Save the answer for further use.

-- Exit and go back to the normal operational mode *exit*
+- Exit and go back to the normal operational mode

+*exit*

-*replace XXX with your value, filling any space with the dollar character ( $ ).
+*Note: You have to replace XXX with your value, filling any space with the dollar ($) character .

-Register your kit online
+STEP 2: Register your kit online

 - Go to the configuration page of your kit: http://smartcitizen.me/devices/configure/XXX (do not forget to replace XXX with your kit's ID)

 - In the MAC address text input, paste the MAC address given by the command get mac.
-It should be something like: 00:06:66:21:17:33
+It should be something like:

+*00:06:66:21:17:33*

 - Click Register the kit

 You are now done with the manual configuration of your SCK.
 Wait for a few minutes to see your data coming on the server and being displayed on the web page.
 You can also check that everything is ok by looking at the Arduino serial monitor.
-Debug messages coming from your SCK should look like this :
+Debug messages coming from your SCK should look like this:

-If you want to explore further options with the WiFly module, a full list of commands is available at: https://github.com/fablabbcn/Smart-Citizen-Kit/blob/master/sck-commands.md If you encounter any issue, please share your problem on the forum : http://forum.smartcitizen.me/
+If you want to explore further options with the WiFly module, a full list of commands is available at: https://github.com/fablabbcn/Smart-Citizen-Kit/blob/master/sck-commands.md

+If you encounter any issue, please share your problem on the forum: http://forum.smartcitizen.me/

 ### Manual set up: The Compilation Way
 ### Attaching the solar panel